tomoyanonymous/matsuuratomoyacom-web/_src/info/161008_post_past.md

 ### Statement

 This exhibition is a continuation work of my past work "Acoustic Delay (⇔) Memory" in December 2015.

 In early days of the computer, 1950s , There was the memory equipment the name of "Acoustic delay line memory".
 Acoustic delay line memory works by circulating sonic pulses from the end to the end of a metal tank filled with a mercury.
 Sonic pulses keep some fixed pattern, that means some binary data was stored.

 In my work "Acoustic Delay (⇔) Memory", I built a Acoustic delay line memory by using ordinary Speaker, Microphone and some simple electronic circuit and made it as cloud storage which can be controlled from the Internet.
 I called it cloud storage but, actually, it can store only 8 bit,only 1 word in ascii code.
 So it was completely useless as memory system today.

 In this exhibition, I will make this memory system a bit more useless.

-what makes things "digital", explaining roughly , it is interpreting. if an voltage get over some level, it's 1. if not, it's 0.
+What makes things "digital", explaining roughly , it is interpreting. if an voltage get over some level, it's 1. if not, it's 0.
 When you read this statement, you see the placements of the ink on the paper or dots on a display of your PC, you interpret that pattern as characters.
 Of course, the level of voltage is interpreted by a function of some electronic parts, but that level is still defined by human.